 Alongside the Strategy we will be publishing 3–5-year delivery plans.
 What actions do you think we could include in the plan to deliver against the objectives?

 Develop guidance on evidence-based communications and engagement approaches for enhancing help seeking behaviour that is targeted at key at risk groups such as men and young people.
 Much awareness raising is well meaning, but it lacks an active help seeking and hopeful message that may encourage someone to seek help.
 The Samaritans and Network Rail campaign about “Small Talk Saves Lives” is an excellent example of a context specific, behaviourally informed, action orientated communications campaign.
-An output that is about how to use behaviourally informed approaches to encourage help seeking in high risk populations would be useful?
+An output that is about how to use behaviourally informed approaches to encourage help seeking in high risk populations would be useful.

 Develop an approach to communications building on the assets held by Public Bodies, the third and private sector (as described above) to spread the message that Call 111 press 2 help is available 24hours a day.